siraajkudtarkar/CS167/Labs/Lab5/CS167-Lab5.md

     ```

 3. Switch to the command line.
 Compile your code using the command `mvn package`.
 4. Run your program from command line using the following command.
 Do not forget to replace `<UCRNetID>` with the correct one.
+Also, make sure hdfs namenode and datanode are running.

-    ```shell
+    ```bash
-    spark-submit --class edu.ucr.cs.cs167.<UCRNetID>.App target/<UCRNetID>_lab5-1.0-SNAPSHOT.jar nasa_19950801.tsv
+    spark-submit --class edu.ucr.cs.cs167.<UCRNetID>.App target/<UCRNetID>_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv
     ```

     Hint: You may use the following command to only print the needed line (Linux and MacOS only).

     ```bash
-    spark-submit --class edu.ucr.cs.cs167.<UCRNetID>.App target/<UCRNetID>_lab5-1.0-SNAPSHOT.jar nasa_19950801.tsv 2>/dev/null | grep "Number of lines in the log file"
+    spark-submit --class edu.ucr.cs.cs167.<UCRNetID>.App target/<UCRNetID>_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>/dev/null | grep "Number of lines in the log file"
     ```

 ### IV.
 Run in Pseudo-distributed Mode (Manual Configuration) (30 minutes)